arjun-menon/Distributed-Graph-Algorithms/Maximal-Independent-Set/ReadMe.md

 5. The base case, is when in step c, no NORMAL node could be found.
 When this happens, the algorithm terminates.

+Once crucial aspect is the search for the next NORMAL node.
+The random factor is present in this search too.
+The VERTEX initiating a search _randomly_ picks a neighboring node and asks it to search, and the process repeats recursively (with there being random selections at each repitition.)
+This (essential) random character helps us obtain **different** results for the program each time it is run.

 #### Properties of the functions mark(), OnSearch, search, OnSearchReply and the Control Process

 This is an overview of some of the _key_ functions in the implementation.